EdithRoberta/Dog-Breed-TensorFlow/README.md

 # Dog-Breed-TensorFlow
-The problem looks into develop a Deep Learning model that is able to predict a dog breed from an image based on the patterns found in each breed images.
-The model is build using TensorFlow 2.x, Keras API and a pre-trained model MobilNetV2.
+The problem looks into develop a Deep Learning model that is able to predict a dog breed from an image based on the patterns found in training dataset.
+The model is built using TensorFlow 2.x, Keras API and a pre-trained model MobilNetV2.

 The problem is a multi-class image classifier.